Birth certificate: United States

 In the U.S., the issuance of birth certificates is a function of the vital statistics agency or equivalent of the state, federal district, territory or former territory of birth.
 Birth in the U.S. typically confers citizenship by birth (non-citizen nationality in American Samoa), so a U.S. birth certificate doubly serves as evidence of United States citizenship or non-citizen nationality.
 U.S. birth certificates are therefore commonly provided to the federal government to obtain a U.S. passport.

-The U.S. State Department issues a Consular Report of Birth Abroad (which does not technically certify birth but often substitutes for a birth certificate) for children born to U.S. citizens or non-citizen nationals (who are also eligible for citizenship or non-citizen nationality), including births on military bases in foreign territory.
-Children who do not receive the certificate at the time of birth may apply for it anytime until the age of 18.
-Natural-born citizens of the United States born abroad may receive a USCIS Certificate of Citizenship instead to prove their citizenship status.
+The U.S. State Department issues a Consular Report of Birth Abroad (CRBA) (which does not technically certify birth but often substitutes for a birth certificate) for children born to U.S. citizens or non-citizen nationals (who are also eligible for citizenship or non-citizen nationality), including births on military bases in foreign territory.
+Children who do not receive the CRBA at the time of birth may apply for it anytime until the age of 18.
+Children born abroad who were US citizens at birth because of the citizenship of their parents may receive a USCIS Certificate of Citizenship instead to prove their citizenship status.

 The federal and state governments have traditionally cooperated to some extent to improve vital statistics.
 From 1900 to 1946 the U.S. Census Bureau designed standard birth certificates, collected vital statistics on a national basis, and generally sought to improve the accuracy of vital statistics.
 In 1946 that responsibility was passed to the U.S. Public Health Service.
 Unlike the British system of recording all births in "registers", the states file an individual document for each and every birth.

 The U.S. National Center for Health Statistics creates standard forms that are recommended for use by the individual states to document births.
 However, states are free to create their own forms.
 As a result, neither the appearance nor the information content of birth certificate forms is uniform across states.
 These forms are completed by the attendant at birth or a hospital administrator, which are then forwarded to a local or state registrar, who stores the record and issues certified copies upon request.